A Visit with Dr. Marjoorie Castro of the Sacramento Dentistry Group

 Will the Tradition Continue?

 Is the family tradition continuing?
-Dr. Castro and her husband of 21 years are very proud of their daughter, now a senior in high school, despite the fact that the young woman has no plans to become a dentist.
+Dr. Castro and her husband of more than 25 years are very proud of their daughter, despite the fact that the young woman has no plans to become a dentist.
 Indeed, she wants to become an executive pastry chef!
-While a provider of sugary foodstuffs might not be the logical career choice for the child of a dentist, Dr. Castro cheerfully points out her daughter’s role as the captain of her school’s Culinary Competition Team and their recent fourth place finish in a state competition.
+While a provider of sugary foodstuffs might not be the logical career choice for the child of a dentist, Dr. Castro will cheerfully discuss her daughter’s culinary accomplishments.

-The Castros also have a son in high school.
+The Castros also have a son.
 He is interested in math and the sciences, but currently is leaning towards a career in economics or engineering.
 At least there’s still hope that he might become a dentist, or a doctor.
 One or the other would keep the relatives happy.